nakkaya/ferret/readme.md

 ## Implementation Notes

 Ferret is functional.
 The code it produces does not include any black magic it is simple C++.
 There is only one GCC trick in the code other than that it should support any compiler.

+## License

+GNU General Public License